Branches of Science and Scientific Knowledge

 Observation

-Observation is a careful and attentive process used to gather information about a particular phenomenon, event, or situation.
+Observation is a careful and focused procedure employed to collect information on a certain phenomenon, event, or circumstance.
 This forms the basis of all scientific knowledge.
 We rely on our senses to gather information about the world around us, such as observing patterns in nature or how things interact with one another.

 Sacred Authorities